 Unlikely!
 We are free to check any number of China apps that give us real-time hourly and average daily readings of Shanghai PM2.5 and AQI.
 But many of us have stopped checking these apps regularly as the air quality has improved.

-However, one rare news item in 2017 related to Shanghai smog did catch the attention of many expats.
 This story was covered in the western press and local expat media with sensationalist headlines such as ‘Living in Shanghai Takes Nearly 6 Years Off Your Life’, and ‘Living in China Takes 3½ Years Off Your Life’.

 These headlines focused on the negative side of a recent China air pollution study which actually revealed some very positive developments in China’s struggle to improve air quality.

-A bolder target was issued in September 2017 when the city authorities announced a new master plan calling for the annual average density of PM2.5 to fall to about 20 ug/m3 by 2040, which would finally approach the World Health Organization (WHO) safe air quality standard.
+A bolder target was issued in September 2017 when the city authorities announced a new master plan calling for the annual average density of PM2.5 to fall to about 20 ug/m3 by 2040.

 Other recent initiatives related to Shanghai Smog include: